Skip to content

 Labtician Ophthalmics Listed by thegentlemen Ransomware Group

 On March 1, 2026, Canadian medical device maker Labtician Ophthalmics appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which manufactures surgical and therapeutic ophthalmology products used by eye-care clinics across North America, had internal files exfiltrated during a ransomware attack.
+The company, which manufactures surgical and therapeutic ophthalmology products used by eye-care clinics across North America, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates the incident involved successful data exfiltration followed by the traditional ransomware playbook of encryption and extortion.
 The thegentlemen group posted Labtician to its dark-web leak site, accessible only via Tor, listing the company as a victim.
 No exact victim count has been disclosed, and the precise volume or sensitivity of the stolen files remains unclear from available reporting.
 The primary source is the group’s own leak page, mirrored by ransomware-tracking services such as ransomware.live.